Pro Day Shows Kyler Murray Expects NFL to Trust Him, so Which Team Fits QB Best?

 While private workouts will offer up another morsel, whichever teams pursue Murray will have to rely on blind faith more than usual.
 The tape from his 14 starts at Oklahoma will be paramount, complemented by a series of mostly positive predraft developments.

-Which team is most likely to trust Murray has what it takes to establish himself as a franchise quarterback?
+Which team is most likely to trust that Murray has what it takes to establish himself as a franchise quarterback?

 The first guess is Arizona.
 New Cardinals head coach Kliff Kingsbury, who now shares an agent with Murray, said back in October that he'd select Murray with the top pick of the draft "if I could."